wkumari/draft-wkumari-dnsop-alt-tld/README.md

    6. DNS server operators SHOULD be aware that queries for names ending in .alt are not DNS names, and were leaked into the DNS context (for example, by a missing browser plugin).
-This information may be useful for support or debuggung purposes.
+This information may be useful for support or debugging purposes.

    7. DNS Registries/Registrars MUST NOT grant requests to register "alt" names in the normal way to any person or entity.
 These